 Intent: Our aim is for 100% of children to leave KS1 able to read and write.
-Children leaving KS2 will be able to write effectively for a range of purposes, being adventurous with vocabulary and draw from their reading.
+Children leaving KS2 will be able to read fluently at their chronological age and write effectively for a range of purposes, being adventurous with vocabulary and draw from their reading.
 In order to do this we provide high quality texts to ignits and enthuse our pupils.
 Our English Reading Spine for 2021- 22 can be seen here:

 Ark Castledown is commited to putting reading at the centre of our curriculum and ensuring that every child is a reader.